How to Assess Mobile Application Management Deployment

 The amount you spend on development and mobile application management is rendered useless if the app isn’t being used.
 While it’s not a clear or total indication of the overall ROI, looking at how quickly your employees are adapting to and using this new technology will help you begin to determine its value.

 Cost vs Revenue

 ROI is a function of how much something costs versus the way it positively impacts revenue.
-While there are certainly other factors to consider, looking at the cost versus the revenue is always an important part of measuring the ROI of an enterprise mobility strategy.
-Compare pre-integration costs and revenues against current ones, and look critically at key factors such as sales, productivity, profitability, customer satisfaction, and customer retention, while comparing them against the total cost of mobile application management, device procurement, and other startup program costs.
+There are certainly other factors to consider but looking at the cost versus the revenue is always an important part of measuring the ROI.
+Compare pre-integration costs and revenues against current ones.
+Then look critically at key factors such as sales, productivity, profitability, customer satisfaction, and customer retention.
+Then compare them against the total cost of mobile application management, device procurement, and other startup program costs.

 Time is money, and sometimes saving time can be more valuable in the long run than saving money.
 As such, you should always compare project turnaround times from before and after you implemented a new strategy.
-In comparison with other qualitative factors, this data should be relatively easy to convert into a monetary value—assuming of course that this saved time is being used efficiently.
+In comparison with other qualitative factors, this data should be relatively easy to convert into a monetary value.
+This assumes of course that this saved time is being used efficiently.

-An enterprise mobility strategy is only going to be beneficial if it’s cost-effective, so you need to continue to monitor and improve it.
-If your company is going to commit to spending time and money implementing a mobile application management strategy, evaluating its ROI is just good business sense.
+An enterprise mobility strategy is only going to be beneficial if it’s cost-effective.
+That said you’ll need to continue to monitor and improve it.
+If your company is going to commit to spending time and money implementing a mobile application management strategy, evaluating its ROI is just good business..
 While this calculation isn’t always transparent or quantitative, by looking at it from a few different angles you should be able to piece together the big picture.